streamshuttle/docker-compose/README.md

       - streamshuttle_data:/data
       - /mnt/disk1/hub-1-data:/mnt/hub-1-data
 ```
 - open the configuration file that is in this repository.
-This is the "*template*" StreamShuttle will utilize to generate the final configuration.
  - `/hub/config/hub-1.json`
  - and replace the `defaultStorageRoot` option with the new path.
- - if following the example we simply change  `/data/shuttle_storage` to `/mnt/hub-1-data`
+ - if following the example, we simply change  `/data/shuttle_storage` to `/mnt/hub-1-data`

 ## Changing a specific hubs storage directory (*After having previously started StreamShuttle*)